Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Size - Why is Uranium Fever so large?**
   - Despite optimizations, the list's texture enhancements are extensive, with original downloads alone requiring 50GB.
 See [Optional Clean Up](https://uraniumfever.net/docs/setupinstructions#-optional---enabling-the-performance-profile-) for ways to save space.

+- **Tale of Two Wastelands - Is TTW required for Uranium Fever?**
+  - Yes.
+The modlist cannot be installed or used without TTW.

 - **Ultra-wide - Can I use an ultra-wide resolution with Uranium Fever?**
   - Yes, with settings adjustments in the `Options` separator, but this setup is unofficial and unsupported.